c8dhjp4tyv-bit/Autolingo_free_open_source/README.md

 - Free and open-source: no payment gateway, no subscriptions.

 ## Installation
+1.Install the crx file from realeses
+2.Go to chrome://extensions
+3.Enable developer mode
+4.Drag the .crx file to extensions tab

+OR

 1. Open `chrome://extensions` in Chrome.
 2. Enable **Developer mode**.
 3. Click **Load unpacked**.